 Scope 3 emissions are emissions that are outside the direct control of a company and occur across their value chain.
 They can typically make up more than two-thirds of a telco’s total carbon emissions footprint and sometimes more than 90%, and thus constitute a key area of focus.

-As part of our efforts to reduce our Scope 3 emissions, we will engage and collaborate with our suppliers to inculcate emissions reduction practices, including by setting specific emissions standards that we require of all suppliers.
-Facilitating this, we have begun the process of establishing our Scope 3 targets in preparation for target validation by SBTi in 2023.
-As part of this process, Axiata Procurement Centre is actively engaging with our suppliers to explore better means of collaboration towards meeting our net-zero goals.
+As part of our ongoing efforts to reduce our Scope 3 emissions, we will engage and collaborate with our suppliers to inculcate emissions reduction practices, including by setting specific emissions standards that we require of our suppliers.

 Organisational preparedness: